TerefeFM/HandsOn-RAG-LangChain/README.md

 # I am practicing
-This about RAG using LangChain
+This is about RAG using LangChain
 Everything is hands-on.